adobeio/adobeio-documentation/events/using/aem-event-setup.md

 ### <a id="Register-an-AEM-Event-Consumer-App">Register an AEM Event Consumer App</a>

 You will need to register an AEM event consumer app, such as a webhook, to see responses to AEM changes.
-These instructions include steps for setting up a webhook that is able to accept and reply to a [challenge http request](../Webhook_docs_intro.md#orgec22b7a) parameter sent by Adobe I/O Channel & Subscription Management (CSM).
-For more information on understanding and working with webhooks, see the [Introduction to Adobe I/O Events Webhooks](../Webhook_docs_intro.md).
+These instructions include steps for setting up a webhook that is able to accept and reply to a [challenge HTTP request](../intro/Webhook_docs_intro.md#orgec22b7a) parameter sent by Adobe I/O Channel & Subscription Management (CSM).
+For more information on understanding and working with webhooks, see the [Introduction to Adobe I/O Events Webhooks](../intro/Webhook_docs_intro.md).

 ## <a id="Set-Up-Products">Set Up Products</a>